FKandie/Upamoja/README.md

 # Upamoja - Social Network

 ## Summary
 I get curious after using facebook how this works.
 Then I start learning web programming.
-Within 4 month develop this website and host it with the domain name Upamoja.
+Within one year I develop this website.

 ## Platform Used
 ### Front-End